 Question: What is unique about this banana article that makes it different from all other banana articles?
 Answer: In this article, I am not going to make a pun about ‘going bananas.’
 No promises about staying away from other puns, though.
 But seriously; they’re everywhere.
 Try googling “what is the most popular fruit?” and guess what fruit comes up?

-The banana – it’s supposedly even more popular in America than the famous apple (which, to be honest, seriously surprised me!
+The banana.
+It’s supposedly even more popular in United States than the famous apple (which, to be honest, seriously surprised me!
 Whatever happened to “American as apple pie”?
-Maybe it’s time for a change of saying…..)
-There’s a reason these fruits are so beloved – they’re quick, easy to eat – with virtually no cutting/prep required, have numerous health benefits – and taste delicious!
+Maybe it’s time for a change of saying…) There’s a reason these fruits are so beloved.
+They’re quick, easy to eat, with virtually no cutting/prep required, have numerous health benefits, and taste delicious!

 What Are Bananas?
 Where Do Bananas Come From?

-The yellow crescents are fruits – to be botanically accurate; berries – because they come from one flower which has one ovary.
-The banana plant is often confused with a tree since it’s the biggest flowering plant and its pseudostem can be confused for a trunk.
+The yellow crescents are fruits – or berries, to be botanically correct – because they come from one flower which has one ovary.
+The banana plant is often confused with a tree.
+It’s the biggest flowering plant and its pseudo-stem can be confused for a trunk.
 Since its stem does not contain woody tissue, it isn’t considered a tree.
 (Ever heard of someone building anything out of banana-tree-bark?
 Me neither.)

 Bananas are native to India, Australia and South-East Asia, but you’ll find them in over 130 countries worldwide.
 How come they are so widespread?
 Probably because the farmers don’t have to worry about them growing abnormally, or anything like that.